|

 The group waiting for dinner.
 Those of us leaving on Amtrak were served first.

 Shivam Surve and wife Kranti along with Khushi the baby.
-I enjoyed a KC Steak, baked potato and cottage cheese which was all excellent.
-All too soon, it was announced that all of us going back to the train had to get back to the Inn to get our stuff to be taken to the train.
+I enjoyed a Kansas City steak, baked potato and cottage cheese, which was all excellent.
+All too soon, it was announced that those of us going back to the train needed to return to the Inn to get our luggage.

-On the way back to the Depot Inn at 7:50 PM it was a brisk 42 degree evening.
+On the way back to the Depot Inn & Suites at 7:50 PM, it was a brisk 42 degrees.

 Here is a view of the Depot Inn and Suites.